rnestler/reboot-arch-btw/README.md

 notification](https://wiki.archlinux.org/title/Desktop_notifications)
 indicating that you probably want to reboot your system.

+If no restart is needed, `reboot-arch-btw` won't output anything by default.
+Use `--verbose` to always get some output.

 One can use `--reboot-packages` or `--reboot-packages` to set the list of packages which should also trigger a notification if they are updated.